viviandotdev/ObsidianVault/30 Notes/Doing it slowly and wrong is better than just doing nothing..md

 If you do it wrong at least to lear from it and make progress, When you do nothing you gain nothing from it

+running slowly is better than not running at all